NOAA-EMC/global-workflow/docs/source/noaa_csp.rst

 ***************************

-The global-workflow configuration currently requires that all initial conditions, observations, fixed-files, are staged in the appropriate paths prior to running the global-workflow.
+The global-workflow configuration currently requires that all initial conditions, observations, and fixed-files, are staged in the appropriate paths prior to running the global-workflow.
 As suggested above, it is strongly recommended the the user configure their respective experiments to use the ``/lustre`` file system for the ``EXPDIR`` and ``ROTDIR`` contents.
 The ``/contrib`` file system is suitable for compiling and linking the workflow components required of the global-workflow.

 The software stack supporting the ``develop`` branch of the global-workflow is provided for the user and is located beneath